fabriciomurta/AngularJSDemo/README.txt

 7.1.1.
 To refresh the view, click the 'Refresh' button on the Solution Explorer
        toolbar when you have the 'WebInterface' project selected.

+8. Set the startup project to 'WebInterface'
+8.1. right-click on the project in solution explorer, 8.2. click 'Set startup project')

-8. Run the project (without debugging! -- hotkey ctrl+F5) Your browser will open in the test AngularJS page.
+9. Run the project (without debugging! -- hotkey ctrl+F5) Your browser will open in the test AngularJS page.

 Appendix 1: pure AngularJS page.